-Even little stores have one thing of another that’s Ghibli related.
+Even little stores have one thing or another that’s Ghibli related.

-I found gorgeous little Ghibli handkerchiefs in a mall in Suzuka, amongst bags and hats.
+- I found gorgeous little Ghibli handkerchiefs in a mall in Suzuka, amongst bags and hats.
 I, later on, found the same ones at the Ghibli Museum store, for the same price.
-I also found many Totoro and Jiji clothing items, like socks and t-shirts in many different places.
+I also found many Totoro and Jiji (from Kiki’s delivery service) clothing items, like socks and t-shirts in many different places.
 There is, also, Ghibli stuff in the claw machines, which we couldn’t get.

-And we also visited Donguri Garden, inside a mall in Tokyo.
+- And we also visited Donguri Garden, inside a mall in Tokyo (in Tokyo Station).
 It had loads of character goods, like Snoopy and Moomin, but the Ghibli area is big and it’s all official, so pretty and nicely arranged, I really felt like I wanted to buy everything.
 If only we weren’t backpacking….
-This was the prettiest store, besides Mama Aiuto.

-There was another Totoro shop just by Asakusa Train Station, and even though it was small, it had a lot of stuff for a cheaper price than the other stores.
+- There was another Totoro shop just by Asakusa Train Station, and even though it was small, it had a lot of Ghibli items for a cheaper price than the other stores.

-Now, let me show you the cutest choux creme EVER, the Totoro cream puff, from Shiro-Hige!
+- And, of course, the cutest cream puff EVER, the Totoro cream puff, from Shiro-Hige!
 It was not the best choux in Japan, but it was so adorable…

 We went to this bakery because of these cute Totoro puffs, but this is not the only place.
 There are many bakeries that sell Totoro themed bread and cookies.

-In 2016, Gudetama, an egg character, was the boom, it was everywhere, in everything.
-It had even a café.
+- In 2016, Gudetama, an egg character, was the boom, it was everywhere, in everything.
+It had even a café in Osaka.
 We went to the café, but neither Angelo nor I had the chance to try what we ordered because we had a little accident with Coral (she dropped her hot chocolate all over her) and the kids didn’t like their food.
 But it was one cute place.